awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

    coredns:v1.8.0
    ```

-1. If your current `coredns` version is 1\.5\.0 or later, but earlier than the version listed in the [CoreDNS versions](#coredns-versions) table, then skip this step\.
-If your current version is earlier than 1\.5\.0, then you need to modify the `ConfigMap `for CoreDNS to use the forward plug\-in, rather than the proxy plug\-in\.
+1. If your current CoreDNS version is 1\.5\.0 or later, but earlier than the version listed in the [CoreDNS versions](#coredns-versions) table, then skip this step\.
+If your current version is earlier than 1\.5\.0, then you need to modify the `ConfigMap` for CoreDNS to use the forward add\-on, rather than the proxy add\-on\.

    1. Open the configmap with the following command\.